-Nicolet College's main campus is in the City of Rhinelander, with an additional location in the Town of Minocqua and several other locations in Forest, Lincoln, and Vilas Counties.
+Nicolet College's main campus is in the City of Rhinelander, with and several other outreach locations in Forest, Lincoln, and Vilas Counties.
 It is part of the Wisconsin Technical College System and offers associate degrees, technical diplomas, and certificates.
 Although no four-year colleges or universities are in Oneida County, Nicolet College has transfer programs where students can complete a four-year degree at another school when they finish their two-year program locally.